Introduction

 - For production workloads, review the officially-supported servers list for optimal performance.

-b) Obtain a License Key
+b) Obtain License Keys

 c) Prepare Installation Media